 A Few Recipe Notes

 - Vegan or Vegetarian Ice Cream: Have you tried a cashew based homemade ice cream?
 My vegan bourbon vanilla bean ice cream is a perfect partner with this dessert!
-However, there are fabulous ice creams on the market that I like when I don’t have time to make homemade.
-A few of my favorites: Three Twins, Julies, Aldens (have you tried any of these?).
+However, there are fabulous ice creams on the market that I like when I don’t make homemade.
+A few of my favorites: Three Twins, Julies, Aldens.
 For a vegan option, I like Nada Moo.

 - Vegan or Vegetarian Pie Pastry: You’ll need enough pastry for one, 9 1/2″ (24cm) disk.
 Try my all butter-buttermilk pie dough, my vegan coconut oil pie dough or my gluten free crust.
 Any of these or a store bought crust works beautifully for this recipe.
 Use whatever small cookie cutter you have on hand.
-I use the small star from this set.
+I use the small star from this star cutter set.
 Flower cutouts would be super cute too.

 - Make Ahead: The pastry can be made up to a month ahead and frozen, or up to two days ahead and refrigerated.
 Once baked, the cutouts/pastry can be stored for at least two days in a covered container at room temperature.
 The rhubarb-blueberry compote can be made up to a week in advance and stored in a covered container in the refrigerator.